IMPORTANT: PLEASE CALL BEFORE COMING BY TO SURRENDER AN ANIMAL!!!

 An in-person surrender also allows us to get as much information about the animal as possible, including age, current diet, health problems, and behavioral problems.
 This is all crucial to making sure we find an awesome new home for your pet.

 PLEASE NOTE: You must surrender your animal in an appropriate travel container, cage, tank, or other enclosure, and with any leftover food, so we can make sure they transition into our care as easily as possible.
-Please call us before coming to our facility to surrender your animal!
+Please email us before coming to our facility to surrender your animal!

 IMPORTANT!
 Before you “rescue” any wild animal, make sure the animal really needs your help.
 Often, mothers leave babies in order to forage, and well-meaning Good Samaritans try to “save” them when they were actually in no danger.
-Unless the animal is in immediate danger, please don’t attempt to approach or move it.
+Unless the animal is in immediate danger, please don’t attempt to approach it.
 Remember, some diseases can be passed from animals to humans.
 Call right away if you are not sure what to do.

 Keep in mind also… the circle of life can be hard to experience, but ALL wildlife deserves to thrive, including predators such as snakes and hawks.
 It’s a great teaching moment for kids to talk about the food chain/web.